lunatech-labs/lunatech-labs.github.com/services/play-framework-support-services.md

 ## Technical training

 Play offers flexibility and agility in the Java world.
-The goal of this training course is to teach your development team how to exploit this flexibility and agility.
+The goal of our Play 1.x training course is to teach your development team how to exploit this flexibility and agility.
 They will be studying best practices and how to become agile and flexible.
 This intermediate-level two-day training course targets developers and architects who want to learn more about the specifics and internals of the framework.
 Java and web development knowledge is a pre-requisite.

+A Play 2 course is expected to be available in April 2013.

 [Learn More](play-framework-technical-training)